L4acados: Learning-based models for acados, applied to Gaussian process-based predictive control: Gaussian process-based MPC using L4acados

 \subsubsection{\texttt{acados} custom update function}

-In between SQP iterations, the zoGPMPC algorithm propagates the state covariances according to~\eqref{eq:covar_prop}.
-To this end, the efficient zoRO implementation presented in~\cite{frey_efficient_2023}, which utilizes the high-performance linear algebra package BLASFEO~\cite{frison_blasfeo_2018}, has been extended to support a time-varying process noise component, which is used to incorporate evaluations of the GP posterior covariance in the covariance prediction.
+In between SQP iterations, the zoGPMPC algorithm propagates the state covariances according to~\eqref{eq:zoro_covariance_propagation}.
+To this end, we have extended the efficient zoRO implementation presented in~\cite{frey_efficient_2024}, which utilizes the high-performance linear algebra package BLASFEO~\cite{frison_blasfeo_2018}, to support a time-varying process noise component, which is used to incorporate evaluations of the GP posterior covariance in the covariance prediction at every SQP iteration.
+The high-performance covariance propagation transfers the computational benefits demonstrated in~\cite{frey_efficient_2024} from the zoRO to the zoGPMPC setting.

+Compared with the prototypical implementation in~\cite{lahr_zero-order_2023}, the general-purpose implementation of the zoGPMPC algorithm via \texttt{L4acados} simplifies its application through its modular software design, offers an easily-extendable set of functionalities in terms of input feature selection and online data processing, and exhibits an improved computational performance due to the efficient covariance propagation.